S'more Pudding Pie

 For the Graham Cracker Crust

-• Combine the crumbs, sugar and salt in a large bowl.
-Add the melted butter and stir until evenly combined.
+• In a large bowl, combine the graham cracker crumbs, sugar and salt.
+Stir in the melted butter until everything is evenly coated.

 For the Chocolate Pudding Filling